 Think back to when you first saw your home.
 What made you excited to move in?

 I remember loving how light and bright our place was.
 And then we painted the living room walls a dark color, added dark black-out curtains, and complained about how dark it was.
 So when our landlords were in to fix the mold issues, we asked them to paint our walls white again.
 Between that and a new set of curtains, it made our living room that much better.

 There is probably something similar that you can do to make your current home at least a little bit more livable.

 What Doesn’t Work in Your Current Home?

 This might be easier to answer than the last question, but take some time to really think about it.

-Instead of saying “this layout sucks” – be specific.
+Instead of saying, “this layout sucks” – be specific.
 What sucks about it?
 Is the bathroom too far away from the bedrooms?
 Maybe there is no room to move around in the kitchen?
 Or the storage room too inaccessible (or in our case, non-existent)?

 Change What You Can